UselessPickles/ts-enum-util/README.md

 ## Requirements
 - *ES6 Features*: The following ES6 features are used by `ts-enum-util`, so they must exist (either natively or via polyfill) in the run-time environment:
     - `Map`
+    - `WeakMap`
     - `Symbol.iterator`

 ## Limitations
 - Does not work with enums that are merged with a namespace containing values (variables, functions, etc.), or otherwise have any additional properties added to the enum's runtime object.
 - Requires the `preserveConstEnums` TypeScript compiler option to work with `const enums`.
 - For certain `Iterable` features of `WrappedEnum` to work, you must either compile with a target of `es6` or higher, or enable the `downlevelIteration` compiler option.

+## Known Issues
+### `WeakMap` Polyfill
+Some `WeakMap` polyfills store values directly on the "key" object (the run-time `enum` object, in this case) as a non-enumerable "secret" (randomly generated) property.
+This allows for quick O(1) constant time lookups and garbage collection of the value along with the key object, but does add a property to the object.
+The `WeakMap` secret property will NOT be iterated in `for ... in` loops, and will NOT be included in the results of `Object.keys()`, but it WILL be included in the result of `Object.getOwnPropertyNames()`.
+It's hard to imagine this actually causing any problems, so I have decided to go ahead with relying on `WeakMap`.
+If you run into a problem caused by this, please [report an issue on github](https://github.com/UselessPickles/ts-enum-util/issues).

+Read more about the use of `WeakMap` for caching `EnumWrapper` instances here: [Caching](#caching)

 ## General Concepts
 ### Enum-Like Object